konveyor/konveyor.github.io/content/Move2Kube/Tutorials/usingCLI.md

 django		golang		java-gradle	java-gradle-war	java-maven	java-maven-war	nodejs		php		python		ruby		rust
 ```

 2. Run `move2kube plan -s language-platforms` to generate a plan file.
-The `-s` flag specifies a source directory as `language-platforms` because we want Move2Kube to analyze the source code inside the `language-platforms` directory and come up with a plan for transforming them to Kubernetes YAMLs.
+The `-s` flag specifies `language-platforms` as the source directory for Move2Kube to analyze the source code and come up with a plan for transforming them to Kubernetes YAMLs.

 ```console
 $ move2kube plan -s language-platforms